Maxwidlundstark/Learn-to-fish/README.md

 - The site is fully responsive for all standard screen sizes.
 I confirmed this by using Devtools.

-- I confirmed that all functions and appearances in navigation, landing page image, about us, sign up and contact is working and is easy to understand.
+- I confirmed that all functions and appearances is working and is easy to understand in:
+  - Navigation
+  - Landing page image
+  - About us
+  - Sign up
+  - Contact

-- I confirmed that the form in sign up works, tested functions: requires entries in every field, only accepting email in email field & submit button.
+- I confirmed that the form in sign up works. tested functions:
+  - Requires entries in every field
+  - Only accepting email in email field
+  - Submit button.

 ### Validator Testing
 - HTML